Methotrexate is used to treat conditions in which “excessive activity” in the body is causing problems.

-Never Self-medicate You should always be consulted with a medium or specialist.
-You should not take methotrexate every day.
-The doctor will tell you how many tablets you should take each week – this will be calculated according to the condition, weight and height.
+Never Self-medicate.
+You should always be consulted with a medium or specialist.
+It would help if you did not take methotrexate every day.
+The doctor will tell you how many tablets you should take each week – this will be calculated according to the condition, weight, and height.

-It is important that you take the correct number of tablets on the same day of the week.
-Take the tablets exactly as your doctor tells you to.
+You must take the correct number of tablets on the same day of the week.
+Take the pills exactly as your doctor tells you to.

 Methotrexate tablets are available in two strengths: 2.5 mg and 10 mg.
 Swallow the tablets with a glass of water.
 You can take methotrexate before or after food.

 If you forget to take a dose, take it as soon as you remember if it is within two days of when you should have taken it.

 If you have missed a dose for more than two days, ask your doctor or clinic to tell you what to do.
 Never take two doses together to make up for the forgotten dose.

 You may be recommended to take folinic acid tablets while being treated with methotrexate.
 This is to help reduce unwanted side effects.
 Your doctor will tell you what day (or days) of the week you can take it.